Rana Plaza collapse: Causes

 The collapse of the building was preceded by a number of administrative failures, leading to early warning signs being ignored.
 It was reported that the industrial police first requested the evacuation of the building until an inspection had been conducted.
 It was also reported that Abdur Razak Khan, an engineer, declared the building unsafe and requested public authorities to conduct a more thorough inspection; he was arrested for helping the owner illegally add three floors.
-It is also reported that Kabir Hossain Sardar, the Upazila Nirbahi Officer who visited the site, met with Sohel Rana and declared the building safe.
+Kabir Hossain Sardar, the Upazila Nirbahi Officer who visited the site, met with Sohel Rana and declared the building safe.
 Sohel Rana said to the media that the building was safe and workers should return to work the next day.
 One manager of the factories in the Rana Plaza reported that Sohel Rana told them that the building was safe.
 Managers then requested the workers to go back to work.
 Managers at Ether Tex threatened to withhold a month's pay from workers who refused to come to work.
 As a result, workers also returned to the factories the next day.

 Management and safety compliance

 The decision by managers to send workers back into the factories was partially due to the pressure to complete orders on time, putting partial responsibility for the disaster on the short production deadlines preferred by buyers due to the fast fashion industry.
 Media including The Guardian have argued the demand for fast fashion and low-cost clothing motivated minimal oversight by clothing brands and that collectively organised trade unions could have responded to the pressure of management.
 Others have argued that trade unions would increase workforce costs and thus endanger the Bangladesh garment industry.

-Since the Spectrum factory collapse in 2005, prominent manufacturers organized projects like the Ethical Trading Initiative and Business Social Compliance Initiative (BSCI) to prevent such disasters in the Bangladesh textile industry and elsewhere.
+After the Spectrum factory collapse in 2005, prominent manufacturers organised projects like the Ethical Trading Initiative and Business Social Compliance Initiative (BSCI) to prevent such disasters in the Bangladesh textile industry and elsewhere.
 These programs ultimately failed to prevent the Savar building collapse.
 Despite social compliance audits conducted according to BSCI procedure at two of the factories at Rana Plaza, auditors failed to detect the structural concerns.
 In a press release following the collapse, BSCI explained that their system did not cover building safety.
-This has been contested, as the BSCI audit questionnaire required auditors to check building permits, and discrepancies between the permit and the number of floors in practice were evident.
+This was contested, as the BSCI audit questionnaire required auditors to check building permits, and discrepancies between the permit and the number of floors in practice were evident.
 Some have argued that the BSCI has weak incentives to report such violations.

-More conclusions about causes will be available when the investigation is over and the courts give their decisions.